reachael/anomaly_detection/README.md

 # Coding Summary

 I used Python 3.6.1 for this coding challenge.
-In the Python script, I used sys, time, json, collections and math modules.
+In the Python scripts, I used sys, time, json, collections and math modules.
 All are built-in modules for Python.
-There are 1 class and 10 functions in the code.
+There are 3 python files in the src directory.
 They are:

+## graph.py

 * Graph()
 * getNetworkTransactions()

+## attribute.py

 * insertPosition()
 * mergeSort()
 * isValidSchema()